The Mission of Moravian University

-Moravian College, as an institution authorized to provide postsecondary education in the Commonwealth of Pennsylvania, is committed to full compliance with the Program Integrity Rule, and provides the following confirmation to all current and/or prospective students:
+Moravian University, as an institution authorized to provide postsecondary education in the Commonwealth of Pennsylvania, is committed to full compliance with the Program Integrity Rule, and provides the following confirmation to all current and/or prospective students:

 Campus Crime.
-Moravian College abides by the Student Right-to-Know, the Campus Security Act of 1990 and the Higher Education Act Reauthorization of 2008.
-The College makes information concerning campus crime statistics available in printed form and electronically to the campus community each year.
+Moravian University abides by the Student Right-to-Know, the Campus Security Act of 1990 and the Higher Education Act Reauthorization of 2008.
+The University makes information concerning campus crime statistics available in printed form and electronically to the campus community each year.
 This information is also available to prospective students upon request.

 Financial Information.
-The College's annual financial report is available for review by prospective students, alumni and the public upon request at the Treasurer’s Office.
+Moravian's annual financial report is available for review by prospective students, alumni and the public upon request at the Treasurer’s Office.
 It can also be found online under the Community and Visitors section, in the Resources – Financial Reporting and Information for Bond Holders.

 Nondiscrimination Statement.
-Moravian College is a welcoming community that embraces and values the diversity of all members of the campus community.
+Moravian University is a welcoming community that embraces and values the diversity of all members of the campus community.
 We acknowledge the uniqueness of all individuals, and we seek to cultivate an environment that respects, affirms, and defends the dignity of each member of the community.
-Moravian College complies with all federal and state laws regarding nondiscrimination in recruitment, admission, and employment of students, faculty, and staff.
-Inquiries concerning this policy may be directed to Mr. Mark Reed, vice president for finance and administration, Moravian College, Bethlehem, Pennsylvania 18018 (610 861-1360).
+Moravian complies with all federal and state laws regarding nondiscrimination in recruitment, admission, and employment of students, faculty, and staff.
+Inquiries concerning this policy may be directed to Mr. Mark Reed, vice president for finance and administration, Moravian University, Bethlehem, Pennsylvania 18018 (610-861-1360).

 Retention.
 For the past five years, the fall-to-fall retention rate from first-year to second-year students has averaged 81%.
 The six-year degree completion rate for the last five graduating classes has ranged from71% to 76% with an average of 75%.

 Students with Disabilities.
-Moravian College is committed to complying with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990 by providing access to campus facilities and reasonable accommodations in programs, services, and classroom activities.
+Moravian University is committed to complying with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990 by providing access to campus facilities and reasonable accommodations in programs, services, and classroom activities.
 Students with disabilities who require accommodation should contact the Accessibility Services Center to initiate services.